kcstarless/flyaway/README.md

 ## Material UI
 I tried using minimal MUI to start with but after and instead try to build my own.
 But after trying to create auto complete in Javascript/React and seeing how much time it consumed (I got faster but still) I decided to use MUI for following components.
 - Departure time and flight duration slider.

+## React libraries
+- react-icons: I like the fact that I can directly use css to style the icons with cluttering the return statement with svg file path or changing color `fill` individually on file it self.

 ## API requests
 Rails will handle all API request and React will use it to provide Real-time Feedback, eg destination location in flight search.